narutovihang/ROBOCON2015/README.md

 It is a old repository of all the codes used by Team Kjsiet in Robocon 2015.
 We were a team of 26 people and I was given the honor of leading them.

 **What is Robocon?**
->Simply put, it is the toughest Robotics contest in Asia at undergraduate level.
+>Simply put, it is the toughest Robotics contest in Asia at the undergraduate level.
 In India nearly 100 teams participate every year.

 Robocon 2015:
 The [Theme](https://www.youtube.com/watch?v=V0XEc4N8yvE) for Robocon 2015 was Robominton and the contesting teams were asked to build Robot's that play double's Badminton.

 [Team KJSIET](https://www.somaiya.edu/kjsieit/Initiative/Robocon) was participating for the 3rd consecutive year.
-We do not have a mechanical department and we use this oppurtunity to understand mechanical design too along with Electronics and Programming.
+We do not have a mechanical department and we use this opportunity to understand mechanical design along with Electronics and Programming.

 **Performance of Team KJSIET Robocon: Rank: Joint 10th.This was our Best ever performance.Last two ranks:46th and 48th.**